edgedelta/docs/docs/configuration/ccb.md

 3. Make your changes, and then click **Save**.
 4. A new entry will appear in the table, with the date and time of the update.

 After you update a configuration via the portal, the updated configuration version will be automatically propagated to any active agent that uses the same API key.
-The agents communicate with the CCB and retrieve any update..
-Typically, the agent will be updated update within a minute or less.
+The agents communicate with the CCB and retrieve any update.
+Typically, the agent will be updated within a minute or less.

 ***

 ## Configure File Management Locally

-While you can use the Cloud Configuration Backend \(CCB\) in the Edge Delta Admin portal to update an configuration, you can also manage and deploy configuration files locally, with tools such as Chef, Puppet, Ansible, Salt, Terraform, etc.
+While you can use the Cloud Configuration Backend \(CCB\) in the Edge Delta Admin portal to update a configuration, you can also manage and deploy configuration files locally, with tools such as Chef, Puppet, Ansible, Salt, Terraform, etc.

 To configure locally, a flag must be provided during agent deployment to let the system know that Local Configuration File Management is in place.